ibomdv/dlp/README.md

 ## DRMLogPlotter - rebuild

 ### Update: Version 1.26 has been released (August 18, 2026)
+(Raspberry Pi - Version is still 1.22 at the moment)

 - A UTC clock has been added to the main GUI.
 - In the "Radio List" dialog (which includes a Dream startup option), the directory path for the .ini file is hidden after 6 seconds.